What is NGOLD?

 How do I become a CLCE major?

-Students interested in becoming a CLCE major should visit the NGOLD office (Zulauf Hall 114) and complete a Major Request form.
+If you are interested in becoming a CLCE major, you should visit the NGOLD office (Zulauf Hall 114) and complete a Major Request form.

 I plan to transfer to NIU, will my courses go toward the CLCE major?